 1. Start from the top

 For any change to be successfully implemented in an organization, you need to start from the top.
 When the management and leadership of the organization are supportive, decisions are taken and implemented faster.
 Their involvement and support lets the employees know that they are taken seriously, and their concerns will be addressed.

 Most organizations have one or the other existing form of collecting employee feedback.
 Before you implement anything new, make sure you have audited your previous programs thoroughly.
 If the previous programs have failed, only then implement a new one.

 The only thing worse than no information is too much information.

 From the very start, an organization should set its goals.
 They should know what they want to achieve by collecting feedback from its employees.
 You should know what you want to do with the insights offered.

 Numerous studies have found that survey results are diluted if the questions asked are not precise.
 To overcome survey fatigue and dropout it is important you ask the right questions to your employees to get the correct feedback.

 5. Make it a regular process

-Collecting feedback onetime is not going to solve the purpose.
-You need to collect feedback at regular intervals, more importantly, you need to record these feedback to benchmark year after year and to keep a track of your employee sentiments.
+Collecting feedback one time is not going to solve the purpose.
+You need to collect feedback at regular intervals, more importantly, you need to record the feedback to benchmark year after year and to keep track of your employee sentiments.